 Sealant Procedures on Permanent Teeth: If S is marked on a tooth or surface, a corresponding procedure (D1351) is also automatically added to the patient's chart.
 If marked on the Screening Chart, the sealant procedure will have a TP status.
 If marked on the Sealant Placement chart, the sealant procedure will have a C status (complete).
 Surface information will be associated with the procedure, but not sent with claims.
 Sealants are the only code that will insert a procedure in the chart.
 All other codes are informational only but are reportable in custom queries.

-'S' indicates teeth or surfaces where a sealant is treatment planned.
-'C' indicates caries.
-'NFE' indicates a tooth not yet erupted.
-For each permanent tooth with a 'S' code, a corresponding sealant procedure will be added to the patient's chart with a 'treatment planned' status.
+Screening Chart Example: S indicates teeth or surfaces where a sealant is treatment planned.
+C indicates caries.
+NFE indicates a tooth not yet erupted.
+For each permanent tooth with a S code, a corresponding sealant procedure will be added to the patient's chart with a treatment planned status.

-Each 'S' indicates where a sealant procedure was completed.
-For each permanent tooth with a 'S' code, a corresponding sealant procedure will be added to the patient's chart with a 'completed' status.
+Sealant Placement Example: Each S indicates where a sealant procedure was completed.
+For each permanent tooth with a S code, a corresponding sealant procedure will be added to the patient's chart with a completed status.

 Anonymous screenings do not require adding a patient or setting screening permissions.

 If the person needs treatment, consider entering them into the system as a regular patient (if not already entered) and putting their patient ID number in the Comments section.

 If I remove a sealant code from a screening, but the procedure has already been charted, will the procedure be removed from the patient's Chart?